captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 ## Tutorial Functionality
 - [x] Add helpful tooltips | PH
 - [x] Have the toggle switch in the navbardropdown affect the visibility of the TutorialInterface | PH
-- [ ] Add PopOvers or Toasts or maybe update tooltips for tutorial instructions | PH
+- [x] Add PopOvers or Toasts or maybe update tooltips for tutorial instructions | PH
-- [ ] Need to remove prev and next icon on TutorialInterface carousel
 ## API Functionality
-- [ ] Fix errors with the backend assets.html and deletion of tp1 & tp2 when it is edited and put to the API
+- [x] Fix errors with the backend assets.html and deletion of tp1 & tp2 when it is edited and put to the API
-- [ ] Fix joint implementation - add n # of a subcomponent
-- [ ] Change the way templates are initialized or create a blank or default fragment with the data-page and template name in data-template
-- [ ] Post Method needs to create a new html file with the fragment class_attr, also needs file name input validation
+- [x] Post Method needs to create a new html file with the fragment class_attr | PH
-- [ ] Put Method need to receive the file of the fragment and insert changed into the file
-- [ ] Figure out the error "template_set = self.template_map[template.file_name]  # fragments under template" when you view a template created with the frontend
 ## Search Bar Functionality
 - [x] Add Search bars to fragment/template panels | PH
-- [ ] Clear search bar when opening the other accordion card | PH
+- [x] Clear search bar when opening the other accordion card | PH
+- [x] Add refresh button for components and layout cards next to the search bar | PH
 ## Image Adding Functionality
-- [x] Add refresh button for components and layout cards next to the search bar | PH
 - [ ] Add a method in the API that adds a picture file to static/images file
 - [ ] Add picture input into Fragment Modal options
 ## Project Management Functionality
 - [ ] Add a dashboard for multiple started projects on the Start Page, complete MVP before starting this functionality
 ## Bugs to Fix
-- [ ] When I press enter in the empty search bar it goes to the start page, please fix
+- [x] When I press enter in the empty search bar it goes to the start page, please fix | PH